openstack/python-neutronclient/doc/source/devref/transition_to_osc.rst

      to the OSC plugin system and use the ``openstack`` CLI instead of the ``neutron`` CLI.

-8. **Not Started:** Remove the ``neutron`` CLI after two deprecation cycles.

 Developer Guide
 ---------------
-The ``neutron`` CLI version 4.x, without extensions, supports over 200 commands while the ``openstack`` CLI version 2.6.0 supports over 50 networking commands.
-Of the 50 commands, some do not have all of the options or arguments of their ``neutron`` CLI equivalent.
+The ``neutron`` CLI version 6.x, without extensions, supports over 200 commands while the ``openstack`` CLI version 3.3.0 supports over 70 networking commands.
+Of the 70 commands, some do not have all of the options or arguments of their ``neutron`` CLI equivalent.
 With this large functional gap, a few critical questions for developers during this transition are "Which CLI do I change?", "Where does my CLI belong?", and "Which Python library do I change?"